oril1234/Cinema-Management-System-React-Client/README.md

 The client oprates against one main server located [here](https://github.com/oril1234/Cinema-Management-System-Main-Flask-Server) and the data fetched from it is stored and handled in
 Redux, and thus accessible through multiple componenets.
 The data in Redux is:
-1. The data of the user who is currently logged in to the system if there is one
+1. The data of the user who is currently logged in to the device that access the client
-2. All the users in the system arranged in a Map data structure in which the id of each user is the key, and the user data is the value.
+2. All the users in the system arranged in a Map data structure in which the id of each user is the key, and the user data is the value
-3. All the movies in the system arranged in a Map data structure in which the id of each movie is the key, and the movie data is the value.
+3. All the movies in the system arranged in a Map data structure in which the id of each movie is the key, and the movie data is the value
 4. All the members in the system arranged in a Map data structure in which the id of each memberis the key, and the member data is the value
-5. All the movies subscriptions arranged in a Map data structure in which for every subscription the movie id is the key, and an array of all the subscriptions to that movie is the value
+5. All the movies subscriptions arranged in a Map data structure in which for every movie id which is the key of the map there is an array of all the subscriptions to this movie as the value
-6. All the members subscriptions arranged in a Map data structure in which for every subscription the member id is the key, and an array of all the subscriptions to movies made by this member is the value
+6. All the members subscriptions arranged in a Map data structure in which for every member id which is the key of the map there is an array of all the subscriptions made by this member

 Below is a high level diagram of the client:
 ![diagram drawio (8)](https://user-images.githubusercontent.com/49225452/198881665-f1fc94cf-a129-402a-97ca-d80df266d711.png)